Esraasalahzidane/The-Project/Function & Non-Function Requirement.md

 ## 2.3 Security
 ### Authentication and Authorization: Only authorized users can access certain features or data.
 ## 2.4 Usability
-### User Interface Responsiveness: Specify the expected responsiveness and user experience of the system's interfaces.
+### User Interface Responsiveness:The expected responsiveness and user experience of the system's interfaces is very fast.
 ### Accessibility:The system is designed to be accessible to users with disabilities, conforming to relevant accessibility standards.
 ## 2.5  Maintainability
 ### Code Maintainability: Coding standards and practices facilitate ease of maintenance for developers.